GertMadsen/BobRoss/README.md

 Plotting saved as 'most_used_words.png'.

-### The BobRoss.txt files should be downloaded to the folder.
+### The 'BobRoss.txt' file should be downloaded to the folder.
 ### Also the plotting image should be found in png format as 'most_used_words.png'.